hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 _States in this stage:_

 - **Running tasks:** Terraform Cloud is currently waiting for a response from the configured external system(s).
-    - Exeternal systems being requested to execute a task must respond initially with a `200 OK` acknowledging the request is in progress.
+    - External systems must respond initially with a `200 OK` acknowledging the request is in progress.
 After that, they have 10 minutes to return a status of `passed` or `failed`, or the timeout will expire and the task will be assumed to be in the `failed` status.

 _Leaving this stage:_